IP protections help accelerate access to innovation

 IP protections incentivize investment in future innovation

-Undertaking innovative work is often a tremendously risky endeavor requiring massive investment of time and money.
+Undertaking innovative work is often a tremendously risky endeavor requiring a massive investment of time and money.
 In the agricultural sector, the invention of hybrid seeds has transformed crop farming, but it can take up to 15 years and millions of dollars to develop a commercially viable product.
 Without strong protection of IP, fewer people will assume the risks and investments required for innovation to occur.

 G20 Leaders to Discuss UHC, Innovation and Role of Private Sector

-G20 nations will convene in Okayama, Japan from October 19-20 for the Health Ministers’ Meeting, where they will discuss how to promote global health – particularly universal health coverage –to drive global economic development and growth.
+G20 nations will convene in Okayama, Japan from October 19-20 for the Health Ministers’ Meeting, where they will discuss how to promote global health – particularly universal health coverage – to drive global economic development and growth.
 Read how innovation, intellectual property and the private sector can help drive health for all and sustained economic growth.